An official website of the United States government

 This project developed and demonstrated improvements to the High-frequency Acoustic Recording Package (HARP) moored passive acoustic monitoring (PAM) systems.
 The HARPs are being widely used by the Navy’s marine species monitoring program.

-Improving the Navy’s Automated Methods for Passive Underwater Acoustic Monitoring of Marine Mammals (Project #LMR-8)
+Improving the Navy’s Automated Methods for Passive Underwater Acoustic Monitoring of Marine Mammals (Project #LMR-8) COMPLETED

 Principal Investigator: Tyler Helble